sculptor/sculptor.github.io/documentation/rest-tutorial.md

 ### Location of webapp directory

 By default the web configuration and JSP pages are generated in `src/main/webapp`.
-You can change that in the projects Maven POM by defining the attribute `outletWebrootDir` in the Sculptor Maven plugin configuration.
+You can change that in the projects Maven POM by defining the attribute `outletWebrootDir` in the [Sculptor Maven plugin configuration][11].
 For Google Appengine projects it should be located in the war directory:

 ~~~
 <build>